-Grammys 2021: Best fashion moments
+Grammys 2021: Best red carpet fashion moments

 Credit: Jordan Strauss/Invision/AP

-Grammys 2021: Best fashion moments
+Grammys 2021: Best red carpet fashion moments

 As we've come to expect, the 63rd Annual Grammy Awards adopted a part-digital 'hybrid' format for Sunday night's ceremony, resulting in a mixture of physical red carpet looks and glamorous at-home fashion.

-But, as ever, the music awards' style was brighter, bolder and more colorful than its many of its film and TV counterparts.
+But, as ever, the music awards' style was brighter, bolder and more colorful than most of its film and TV counterparts.

 While many nominees watched from home, performers and award presenters arrived in person at the Los Angeles Convention Center.
 And they weren't about to miss a rare opportunity for a red carpet moment.

-Note: This story will be updated throughout the evening with more of the awards' best fashion moments.